 C. When connecting the leads polarity must be observed.
 The RED terminal is positive and the BLACK terminal is negative.

-D. Prior to turning the VC-2 to on, move the voltage selector knob all the way counter clockwise to the 0.001v setting.
+D. Prior to turning the VC-2 On, move the voltage selector knob all the way counter-clockwise to the 0.001v setting.

 E. Adjust the voltmeter to the proper scale for the selected output voltage of the VC-2 instrument.